Nathan-Butler7/ticket-lifecycle/README.md

 End Users osTicket URL:
 http://localhost/osTicket

-In this lab, we will be creating tickets as end users Observing all the ticket properties and responding to them as help desk professionals

 - Change the SysAdmins Department to a Top Level Department
 - DELETE the Maintenance Department (not archive)

-As an end-user, create the following ticket entire mobile/online banking system is down

 As a Help Desk Agent (john), observe the ticket’s properties
 	- Priority